DevelopmentByDavid/Compilers/README.md

 `diff` finds difference between files 1 and 2
 `-w` ignores whitespace
-`-u` output NUM (default 3) lines of unified context; not 100% sure why or if this is necessary, probably makes it easier to parse it with the sed regex
+`-u` output NUM (default 3) lines of unified context
+not 100% sure why or if `-u` this is necessary, probably makes it easier to parse it with the sed regex

 Then it pipes into `sed`
 `sed` is a stream editor to edit output of `diff`
 `-n` supress automatic printing of pattern space